DestinationSol/vanguardelite/README.md

 with three squads of three ships roaming around in each non-spawn system, as well as a station guard in said systems.

+As of 12/24/2024, the latest source build is required as the module utilizes changes made in a specific file.

 Ship texture by Cyfre